Mitigating the Curse of Detail: Scaling Arguments for Feature Learning and Sample Complexity: Discussion

 This paper presents a novel methodology for analyzing the scaling behavior of sample complexity, through which we can also understand how distinct learning mechanisms emerge.
 Its strength lies in abstracting away from fine-grained details to isolate the core principles at play.
 We hope such a strategy would remove barriers and expedite connections between mechanistic interpretability and first-principles scientific approaches.

 {\bf Limitations.} Notwithstanding, several avenues for improvement remain.
-In particular, quantifying feature propagation in more general CNNs and transformers, and addressing multi-feature interaction effects as those appearing in the context of superposition \cite{elhage2022superposition}.
+In particular, quantifying feature propagation in more general CNNs and transformers, and addressing multi-feature interactions as in the context of superposition\cite{elhage2022superposition}.
 It would also be desirable to extend our heuristic to dynamics of learning, potentially drawing insights from previous work relating equilibrium and dynamical phenomena \cite{power2022grokking,rubin_grokking_2024,bahri2021explaining,nam2024exactlysolvablemodelemergence}.
-Since Bayesian convergence times can be slow, correctly predicting the emergence of feature learning in early stages of training may also be highly advantageous.
+Since Bayesian convergence times can be slow, correctly predicting the emergence of FL in early stages of training may also be highly advantageous.
 Finally, in some cases, such as under mean-field scaling or vanishing ridge, overfitting effects can emerge, leaving our lower bound vacuous.
 Extending our approach to patterns that align only on the training set and incorporating effective ridge ideas \cite{Canatar2021} is thus desirable.